 She went on to compare the kid to Jesus who didn’t get all worked up over his friends’ “toylessness.”

-The mother then said she was worried because her son had also taken up kicking their cat.
+The mother also worried because her son kicked their cat.
 No problem, says Esther, don’t interfere.
 The cat is teaching him.

 Attendees paid $200 a head to listen to this “spiritual insight” on “the leading edge of thought.”
 Online attendees got to pay $75 to stare at their screens for a couple of hours of Esther Hicks’s wisdom.